What If Someone Claims You Hit Their Car (When You Didn’t)?

 Proving fault in an accident can be challenging.
-What if someone claims you hit their car when you never actually hit their car?
+What if someone claims you hit their car when you never actually hit them?

 Today, we’re explaining how to establish fault in all types of car accident situations.